sal55/langs/pclang/readme.md

 If `pci.exe` doesn't make it through your AV software, then you might try building from `pci.c`.
 This is transpiled from my language (it needing a few tweaks to make it work - C support is being downgraded).
 Build instructions at the top (basically `gcc pci.c -opci.exe`).

 (If not on Windows, you might try `pcilin.c` (this is also set up to use `libc.so.6` not `msvcrt`).
 Here you'll need the build instructions.
-I managed to get `./pci fib` working, but not `./pci pci fib` since `pci.pcl` has calls to Windows-specific functions build-in.
+I managed to get `./pci fib` working under WSL, but not `./pci pci fib` since `pci.pcl` has calls to Windows-specific functions built-in.
 This stuff gets complicated quickly.)

 ### General Purpose Use